Ana Diamond

 Ana Diamond (آناهیتا دیامند; ئاناھیتا دیامەند; آناهیتا دیاموند Anāhitā Diyāmond) is a British-Iranian academic, author, and an advocacy strategist.
-She is one of the founding members of The Alliance Against State Hostage Taking, founded in New York on 24 September 2019, and the patron of the NGO Hostagesses Alliance.
+She is one of the founding members of The Alliance Against State Hostage Taking, founded in New York on 24 September 2019.

 Diamond rose to public eye following a fabricated lawsuit brought against her by the Islamic Republic of Iran in 2014, wrongly accusing her of espionage for the United Kingdom, United States, and a number of Western intelligence firms.
 She denied the allegations throughout.
 Her arrest, similar to the arrest of a number other dual-nationals, has been linked to the long-standing dispute of estimated £400m between Islamic Republic of Iran and United Kingdom.
 In recent years, Iran's behaviour and violation of human rights have been described as hostage diplomacy.

 Early life and education

 Diamond was born in Sir, West Azerbaijan.
 She is of British descent and holds British nationality.

 It is recorded that her paternal great-grandparents were British missionary doctors who arrived in northwestern Iran in the early 19th century.
 They were among the earliest providers of organised Western medical care in the region and helped establish the medical facilities that later formed the foundation of Iran’s first modern Western medical school.
 Westminster College (now Urmia University) was formally inaugurated under Joseph Cochran of the American Presbyterian Mission in 1879, having built directly upon the medical work laid by the earlier British mission.

 She comes from a family known for its political and religious leadership.
 Her immediate family left Iran after her father, a journalist, was arrested following the 1999 Iranian student protests.
 They subsequently lived in Turkey, Finland, and France before settling in the United Kingdom.

 Diamond holds degrees from University of Oxford, King's College London, and University of California, Santa Barbara.